Klinefelter Syndrome (KS)

 • Behavioral therapists help with specific social skills, such as asking other kids to play and starting conversations.
 They can also teach productive ways of handling frustration, shyness, anger, and other emotions that can arise from feeling "different."

 • Mental health therapists or counselors help males with KS find ways to cope with feelings of sadness, depression, self-doubt, and low self-esteem.
-They can also help with substance abuse problems.
+They can also help with substance use problems.
 These professionals can also help families deal with the emotions of having a son with KS.

 • Family therapists provide counseling to a man with KS, his spouse, partner, or family.
 They can help identify relationship problems and help patients develop communication skills and understand other people's needs.